towa-digital/gebrueder-weiss-woocommerce/docs/setup.md

 1. Ensure that the WordPress-site fulfils the requirements listed above.
 2. Click on Upload Plugin and select the zip-file of the plugin sent via E-Mail to upload the plugin to WordPress.
-3. Click on the button Install Now and wait for the installation process to finish.
+3. Click on the button "Install Now" and wait for the installation process to finish.
-4. Activate the plugin by clicking on Activate Plugin after the installation process has finished or by clicking on Activate in the list of installed plugins.
+4. Activate the plugin by clicking on "Activate Plugin" after the installation process has finished or by clicking on Activate in the list of installed plugins.

 ---